Citrinate/BoosterManager/README.md

 Example: `"AllowCraftUntradableBoosters": true,`

 This `bool` type configuration setting can be added to your `ASF.json` config file.
-If set to `false`, untradable gems will not be used to craft boosters, and the `unpackgems` command will not unpack untradable Sacks of Gems.
+If set to `false`, untradable gems will not be used to craft boosters, and the `unpackgems` command will not unpack untradable "Sack of Gems".

 By default, this is set to `true`